His Eminence Cardinal Gianfranco Ravasi

 Cardinal Gianfranco Ravasi was born in 1942 in Merate (Lecco).
 He was ordained a priest of the diocese of Milan in June 1966.
 From 1970 to 1989 he taught biblical Exegesis and Hebrew in the seminaries of Milan; from 1974 until 2007 he was a lecturer in biblical Exegesis (Wisdom Books) at the Theological Faculty of Northern Italy, where he also taught specialization courses.
 He carried out archaeological excavations in Israel and various countries of the Near East.

-Cardinal Ravasi is a member of about twenty Italian and international academies.
-In July 2013 he was appointed honorary academician of the National Academy of Saint Cecilia, while since 2016 he has been an honorary member of the Parnassos Literary Academy of Athens, and since 2017 honorary academician of the Albertina Academy of Turin, as well as being awarded various literary and civil prizes and various state honors.
-He has received several honorary degrees conferred by universities in various parts of the world.
-Among others, from the University of Bucharest in October 2011 and the University of Yerevan (Armenia) in June 2011, while in 2012 the Catholic University of Lublin and the Pontifical Lateran University awarded him an Honorary Degree in Sacred Theology.
-In November 2013 he received an honoris causa degree in communication sciences from the Libera Università Maria Ss.
-Assunta of Rome.
-He received a degree in sacred theology from the Deusto University of Bilbao in March 2014.
-In November of the same year, he was awarded an honorary degree by two Argentine universities, the Argentine Catholic University of Buenos Aires and the Catholic University of Cordoba.
-In 2015 he received an honorary degree in theology from the Catholic University of Lisbon and an honorary degree in humanities from Loyola University of Chicago.
-In 2016 he received honoris causa degrees from the Catholic University of Curitiba (Brazil) and the Valparaiso University of Chile, while in 2017 he received an honoris causa degree in law from the Mediterranean University of Reggio Calabria.
-In June 2018 he was awarded an honorary degree in philology, literature and classical traditions by the Alma Mater Studiorum - University of Bologna.
+Cardinal Ravasi is a member of about 20 Italian and international academies and has received several honorary degrees conferred by universities in various parts of the world.
+In July 2013, for example, he was appointed honorary academician of the National Academy of Saint Cecilia, while since 2016 he has been an honorary member of the Parnassos Literary Academy of Athens, and since 2017 honorary academician of the Albertina Academy of Turin, as well as being awarded various literary and civil prizes and various state honors.
+In June 2018, he was awarded an honorary degree in philology, literature and classical traditions by the Alma Mater Studiorum - University of Bologna.
 In February 2019 he was awarded an honoris causa degree in Italian language and literature by the National and Kapodistirian University of Athens.